harelsegev/INDXRipper/README.md

 In --slack-only mode, **some** of those entries are filtered out, to prevent information overflow in your timeline.
 The filtering is done as follows:

 For every entry in slack space, INDXRipper scans the directory for an allocated entry with the same file name.
 If such entry is found, INDXRipper compares the file references in the two entries.
 If they match, the slack entry is not outputted.
-In any other case, the slack entry is outputted.

 This only happens for active directories, though.
 In a deleted directory, all the entries found will be outputted - including allocated ones.